sujithkanna/dotindicator/status-ui-ux.md

 # Projects
 1. Blink Watch - In this, 80% of the UI components are developed and maintained by me.
 Most of the components are written using canvas to create complex animations and a smoother experience.
-Since the website is not available anymore, I am sharing the unboxing video.
+Since the website is not available anymore, I am sharing these video links to show our watch's unique design language and capabilities.

     Our CEO showing our watch - [Youtube](https://www.youtube.com/watch?v=uVR1MaqNTn4)